cool2645/orange-cheers/README.md

         }
     }
     ```
 6. If you write markdown, place a pre tag for compatibility.
 Note that there shouldn't be any HTML tags in the markdown content.
-If you do need HTML tags, use xmp instead of pre.
+If you need HTML, close the pre tag first.
     ```html
     <pre lang="markdown" class="lang:markdown">
        # markdown goes here
     </pre>
     ```